ljf441/gw-cosmology/README.md

 Auto-generation tools were used as follows:
 - Parsing error messages throughout the project.
 - Assistance in formatting the report in $\LaTeX$, specifically with tables and referencing.
+- Adding docstrings to equations.
+- Creating the code to invert the luminosity distance equation for Part 3 of the coursework.

 Auto-generation tools were not used elsewhere, for code generation, writing, or otherwise.